HOST YOUR OWN MOONHACK EVENT

 Help educate and inspire more kids to give coding a go, and have real impact.

-Moonhack is a fun, simple and educational way to get coding!
-Choose from one of our 6 projects available here!
+Moonhack is a fun, simple and educational way to get coding.

 HOW DO I BECOME A HOST?